 Our most desirable type of file uploading involves directly uploading files to AWS S3 from the frontend (FE) application (based on the URL provided - presigned - by the API), with the intermediate backend (BE) application taking care of finding an upload location on S3 and transferring the file from temporary to persistent storage.

-1. FE application sends a request to the BE for a presign endpoint (provided by Shrine), which will be used to upload the file directly from the FE application to the S3.
+1. The FE application sends a request to the BE for a presign endpoint (provided by Shrine), which will be used to upload the file directly from the FE application to the S3.

-2. BE application responds with JSON, which contains the data required to authenticate with S3 and upload a file.
+2. The BE application responds with JSON, which contains the data required to authenticate with S3 and upload a file.

 4. FE generates JSON with the file cached on the S3 and sends it to the BE application.